-The diverse menu at The Dough Dough is sure to please adults and kids alike, thanks to insight from the pickiest of taste testers: Ginsburg’s two sons, William and Jonathan.
-Childhood favorites such as chocolate chip and sugar cookie, also available gluten free, will be two of the stars in a lineup of twelve everyday flavors, with an additional 12 rotated in seasonally.
-Additional funky and flavorful options include The Unicorn, a rainbow sugar cookie base with sprinkles, semi-sweet chocolate chips and white chocolate chips, and sprinkles.
+The diverse menu at The Dough Dough is sure to please adults and kids alike, thanks to insight from the pickiest of taste testers: Farmer’s two sons, William and Jonny.
+Childhood favorites such as chocolate chip and sugar cookie, also available gluten free, are stars in a lineup of twelve everyday flavors, with an additional 12 rotated in seasonally.
+Additional flavorful options include The Unicorn, a cake batter with sprinkles, semi-sweet chocolate chips and white chocolate chips, and sprinkles.